easystats/performance/README.md

 #>          0.1084
 ```

-The different r-squared measures can also be accessed directly via
+The different R-squared measures can also be accessed directly via
 functions like `r2_bayes()`, `r2_coxsnell()` or `r2_nagelkerke()` (see a
 full list of functions
 [here](https://easystats.github.io/performance/reference/index.html)).

-For mixed models, the *conditional* and *marginal* r-squared are
+For mixed models, the *conditional* and *marginal* R-squared are
 returned.
-The *marginal r-squared* considers only the variance of the
+The *marginal R-squared* considers only the variance of the
 fixed effects and indicates how much of the model’s variance is
 explained by the fixed effects part only.
-The *conditional r-squared*
+The *conditional R-squared*
 takes both the fixed and random effects into account and indicates how
 much of the model’s variance is explained by the “complete” model.